 This position can make you lean forward placing undue pressure on your lower back.
 To avoid this, adjust the straps to allow the backpack to sit high on your back.

-Buy a backpack with internal frame.
+Buy a backpack with an internal frame.
 This frame provides the backpack with a form of rigidity.
-It helps in distributing the packs weight between your back and hips reducing strain.
+It helps in distributing the pack’s weight between your back and hips reducing strain.

-While many of the modern backpacks having internal frames, there are some that has external frames.
-Just look for the backpack with internal frame.
+While many modern backpacks have internal frames, there are some that have external frames.
+Just look for a backpack with an internal frame.